-To receive events that are only available in the instrumented runtime, the OCaml program needs to be compiled and linked against the instrumented runtime.
+Some events are only emitted by the instrumented runtime.
+To receive them, the OCaml program needs to be compiled and linked against the instrumented runtime.
 For our example program from earlier, this is achieved as follows:

-'''

 ocamlopt -runtime-variant i -I +runtime_events -I +unix unix.cmxa runtime_events.cmxa example.

-'''